influxdata/telegraf/docs/developers/REVIEWS.md

 1. Another two weeks later we will ask the community for help setting the `help wanted` reminder.
 1. In case nobody volunteers to take over the PR within the next 30 days, InfluxData will triage the PR and might close it due to inactivity.

-So in case you expect a longer period of inactivity or you want to abandon a pull-request, please drop us a note and optionally close the PR.
+So in case you expect a longer period of inactivity or you want to abandon a pull-request, please let us know.

-While review cannot be exhaustively documented, there are several things that should always be double checked.

 ## Reviewing Plugin Code